Alcohol for Motor Fuels

 - Alcohols may corrode certain materials used in engines.

-The properties of methyl, ethyl and butyl alcohol are compared with octane (high quality gasoline) and hexadecane (high quality diesel fuel) in Table 1.
-Note that octane and hexadecane (petroleum fuels) have higher boiling points, lower latent heats and are insoluble in water.
+The properties of methyl, ethyl, and butyl alcohol are compared with octane (high quality gasoline) and hexadecane (high quality diesel fuel) in Table 1.
+Note that octane and hexadecane (petroleum fuels) have higher boiling points, lower latent heats, and are insoluble in water.
 The alcohols become more like petroleum fuels as their chemical weights increase.

 Disadvantages of Alcohol

 There are many disadvantages to using alcohols, particularly methyl and ethyl alcohol.
 Although these alcohols, when used near their stoichiometric air-fuel ratios, produce more power, a larger quantity of fuel is required to produce a specified power output.
 For example, in an automobile, more fuel is required for each mile driven.
 Since the price of alcohol and conventional fuels both fluctuate, miles per dollar should be an important metric in which fuel type or blend percentage to use.
 Using alcohol or gasoline-alcohol blends generally reduces fuel economy (miles per gallon), but if the alcohol is cheaper, the economics (miles per dollar) may still be favorable.

 The relatively high latent heats of methyl and ethyl alcohol cause problems in mixing these alcohols with air and transporting them through the intake manifold of the engine.
 Heating the intake manifold may be necessary in cold weather or before the engine reaches operating temperatures.
 Without external heat to more completely vaporize the fuel, the engine may be difficult to start and sluggish for a considerable time after starting.
 Butyl alcohol is the least likely to cause starting difficulties or problems during warm-up.
 Note that its latent heat is almost the same as the latent heat of octane.

 All of the alcohols are soluble in water, but butyl alcohol is relatively insoluble compared to methyl and ethyl alcohol.
 Less engine power is produced as the water content of an alcohol increases.
-Further, vapor lock, fuel mixing and starting problems increase with water.
+Further, vapor lock, fuel mixing, and starting problems increase with water.

 |Table 1: Characteristics of chemically pure fuels.|